-The HMANA Board of Directors is pleased to announce the availability of the 2016 HMANA Research Award.
-A maximum of $1,000 will be awarded to support field studies relating to raptor migration ecology and behavior, population monitoring, and conservation.
-Proposals on the following monitoring topics are encouraged for the 2016 awards:
+The HMANA Board of Directors is pleased to announce the availability of the HMANA Research Award of up to $1,000 annually to support field studies relating to raptor migration ecology and behavior, population monitoring, and conservation.
+Proposals on the following monitoring topics are encouraged for the 2020 awards:

 To apply, submit a proposal no longer than five pages that includes:

-Deadline for proposals is October 15, 2016.
-One proposal will be funded per year and will be announced by November 1, 2016.
+Deadline for proposals is October 15, 2020.
+Up to two proposals will be funded per year and will be announced by November 1, 2020.
 It is expected that for monitoring projects, hourly data will be entered into hawkcount.org.
 All awardees should submit a short paper describing the research project and results to the HMANA journal Hawk Migration Studies within six months of conclusion of the study.

 Proposals will be accepted by email at email@example.com or may be mailed to: